George Telek: 2003–2011: Amette, Matogo and Akave

-2012-present: A Bit na Ta & Cancer
+2012–present: A Bit na Ta, Malina and cancer

-In 2016, Talek again joined with David Bridie for the project A Bit na Ta (Source of the Sea); a multimedia installation based on the lives of the Tolai people.
+In 2016, Telek again joined with David Bridie for the project A Bit na Ta (Source of the Sea); a multimedia installation based on the lives of the Tolai people.
 An album of the same name was released.
 The album was nominated for Best Global/Reggae Act at the 2017 Victorian Music Awards.

 In 2018, Telek was diagnosed with mouth cancer.
 The cancer was successfully removed by a surgeon in Brisbane, and Telek's voice was not affected.
 He was quoted as saying "I'm okay because they took the tumour from my lips.
 It didn't go into my mouth, it was just on the outside".

+In September 2025, as part of Not Drowning, Waving, Telek released the album Malina.
+The album came about as the band prepared to play in the Sydney Festival and worked on the tracks that became part of the album.
+Telek also performed at the Melbourne Recital Centre in September 2025 as part of Not Drowning, Waving.